Argyll and Bute (Scottish Parliament constituency): Electoral region

 The Argyll and Bute constituency is part of the Highlands and Islands electoral region.
-The other seven constituencies in this region are Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney, Shetland and Skye, Lochaber and Badenoch.
+The other seven constituencies in this region are Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney Islands, Shetland Islands and Skye, Lochaber and Badenoch.
 The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.

 Constituency boundaries and council area

 The Argyll and Bute constituency covers most of the Argyll and Bute council area.
-The rest of the council area (which includes the town of Helensburgh) is covered by the Dumbarton constituency in the West Scotland electoral region.
+A portion of the south east of the council area (which includes the town of Helensburgh) is covered by the Dumbarton constituency in the West Scotland electoral region.

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-For the 2005 United Kingdom general election, the Westminster (House of Commons) constituency was enlarged slightly, and now covers the whole of the Argyll and Bute council area.
-The Argyll and Bute Westminster constituency has covered the whole of the since 2005.
-The Scottish Parliament constituency retained its existing shape at this point.
-From the 2011 Scottish Parliament election, boundary changes altered the existing Argyll and Bute constituency.
-All but three electoral wards of Argyll and Bute Council were used in the creation of the new seat, namely:
+The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing Argyll and Bute constituency of the UK Parliament.
+For the 2005 United Kingdom general election, the House of Commons constituency was enlarged to cover the whole of the Argyll and Bute council area, whilst the Scottish Parliament constituency retained its existing boundaries.
+From the 2011 Scottish Parliament election, boundary changes slightly altered the Argyll and Bute Scottish Parliament constituency.
+All but three electoral wards of Argyll and Bute Council were used to define the seat at this review, namely: